axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. note::

-   Portal can preview image, plain text(txt and log) and pdf document.
+   Portal can preview images, plain text(txt and log) and pdf documents.

-   Change :ref:`Portal settings <update-portal-settings>` :bdg-ref-warning:`Portal.Document.EnablePreview` to true to enable this feature.
+   Change :ref:`Portal settings <update-portal-settings>` :guilabel:`Portal.Document.EnablePreview` to true to enable this feature.

 HowTo: Add a Note to a Case